 Claiming for criminal injuries sustained from April 2009

-If you have been injured or your parent, child, husband, wife or partner has died because of a violent crime from 1 April 2009, you may be entitled to compensation.
+If you have been injured or affected because of a violent crime or your parent, child, husband, wife or partner has died because of a violent crime from 1 April 2009, you may be entitled to compensation.

 Eligibility